oqv/guidelines/Markup:-Jade-Guidelines.md

   a.menu__item(href='/about')
     | About

-// Bad
-p.body Tim earned an M.B.A. from Duke University, where he was a Fuqua Scholar, and a Bachelor of Science degree in Industrial Engineering from Auburn University.
+// Bad (82 characters in one line) p.body Tim earned an M.B.A. from Duke University, where he was a Fuqua Scholar...
 ```